JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7967 days**.
+Here is a random fact about me - I have been on this planet for **7968 days**.

-And here is a just a random fact -  **In 1755, the first Canadian post office opened in Halifax, Nova Scotia.
-The fist Deputy Postmaster General was American inventor Benjamin Franklin who was later dismissed for sympathizing with the American revolutionary cause**.
+And here is a just a random fact -  **There are some ice creams that are 75% air**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)